trilinos/Trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 If that second project builds and all the tests pass, then the project was installed correctly.
 This uses the project's own tests and examples to test the installation of the project.
-The library source and heard files are unused in the second project build.
+The library source and header files are unused in the second project build.
 In fact, you can delete them and ensure that they are not used in the build and testing of the tests and examples!